9 Tips to Build Emotional Intimacy

 Tip #1 — Find Things to Appreciate:

-When people have been in relationship for a little while, they tend to start noticing when things are not going how they would like.
+When people have been in a relationship for a little while, they tend to start noticing when things are not going how they would like.
 Dirty dishes left in the sink.
 Laundry not getting folded quickly enough.
 Hopping into the car to discover that the gas tank was left on empty.

 But people spend less time actively looking for what they appreciate.
 And appreciation is rarely shared even when it is discovered.